vinodmeesap/cordova-background-geolocation/README.md

 If the user closes the application while the background-tracking has been started,  location-tracking will continue on if ```stopOnTerminate: false```.
 You may choose to force the foreground application to reload (since this is where your Javascript runs) by setting ```foreceReload: true```.
 This will guarantee that locations are always sent to your Javascript callback (**WARNING** possibly disruptive to user).

 #### HTTP Feature
-The Android plugin can run as a "headless" background service, sending the user's location to your server even after then close the application (by configuring ```stopOnTerminate: false```).
+The Android plugin can run as a "headless" background service, sending the user's location to your server even after the user close the application (by configuring ```stopOnTerminate: false```).

 #####`@param {String} url`